ruggeri/tech-notes/randos/automotive/engines/03-triple.md

 ```
 # 120deg crank.
 Three crankpins, each offset by 120deg.
-# Let's assume pin 1 is at 0deg, pin 2 at 120deg, pin 3 at 240deg, in the direction of crank rotation.
+# Pin 1 is at 0deg, pin 2 at 120deg, pin 3 at 240deg, in the direction of crank rotation.

 -   0deg -  60deg: P1 combustion,  P3 intake,      P2 exhaust     (power)
 -  60deg - 120deg: P1 combustion,  P3 compression, P2 exhaust     (power)